sriramab/gamamanual/References/PlatformDocumentation/InstallationAndLaunching/Troubleshooting.md

 ![images/memory_status.png](resources/images/installationAndLaunching/memory_status.png)

 There are two ways to circumvent this problem: the first one is to increase the memory allocated to GAMA by the Java Virtual Machine.
 The second, detailed [on this page](OptimizingModels) is to try to optimize your models to reduce their memory footprint at runtime.
 To increase the memory allocated, first locate the file called `Gama.ini`.
 On Windows and Ubuntu, it is located next to the executable.
-On MacOS X, you have to right-click on `Gama.app`, choose "Display Package Contents…", and you will find `Gama.ini` in `Contents/MacOS`.
+On MacOS X, you have to right-click on `Gama.app`, choose "Display Package Contents...", and you will find `Gama.ini` in `Contents/MacOS`.
 This file typically looks like the following (some options/keywords may vary depending on the system), and we are interested in two JVM arguments:

 ![images/gama_ini.png](resources/images/installationAndLaunching/gama_ini.png)